SaminRay0x00/Django-SQLAlchemy/README.md

 # Django-SQLAlchemy (Design Pattern)

-Connect to database without DjangoORM just use with SQLAlchemy ORM
+Connect to database without Django ORM just use with SQLAlchemy ORM

 #Features: